angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 title: 'Axion Mega Legacy February 2023: Second Place Report'
 ---

-_How to do well at a big tournament by getting really lucky_
+Or how to do well at a big tournament by getting really lucky.

 On the 18th February 2023 I came 2nd in the Axion _Mega Legacy_ event in the
 Great Hall at the University of Birmingham.
 This is part of an event series run